Last Holiday (1950 film): Synopsis

 During a strike by the hotel's staff, Bird comes into contact with Sir Trevor Lampington (Thesiger), the doctor after whom Lampington's disease was named.
-He insists that Bird cannot possibly have the disease as he has no symptoms, and contacts the hospital to ask it to check.
-Just as the hospital discovers its error Bird enters and it is confirmed that he indeed was given the wrong diagnosis.
+He insists that Bird cannot possibly have the disease as he has no symptoms, and contacts the clinic to ask it to check.
+Just as the hospital discovers its error, Bird enters and it is confirmed that he indeed was given the wrong diagnosis.
 Overjoyed, he is ready to begin life afresh with his new sweetheart, friends and business opportunities.

-In a twist ending, however, he is tragically killed in a car accident on the way back to the hotel.
-He takes a shortcut through the sleepy village of Fallow End, where a man has just set his sick old dog down on the road to have a “last sniff round” before taking him to be put to sleep.
+In a twist ending, however, he is killed in a car accident on the way back to the hotel.
+He takes a shortcut through the sleepy village of Fallow End, where a man has just set his sick old dog down on the road to have a "last sniff round" before taking him to be put to sleep.
 Swerving to avoid the dog, Bird runs head-on into a lorry.
 Meanwhile, the hotel guests, having learned the truth about Bird's identity and misdiagnosis, are irritated that he has not appeared for a dinner celebrating his good news.
-As the evening wears on, most of them express their doubts about him, and one of them, Bellinghurst, concludes the meal with an arrogant, longwinded “toast” to Bird, who is presumably back in his place.
-In hospital, resigned to his fate, Bird tells a nurse to “give his love” to all his friends at the hotel.
+As the evening wears on, most of them express their doubts about him, and one of them, Bellinghurst, concludes the meal with an arrogant, long-winded "toast" to Bird, who is presumably back in his place.

+In hospital, resigned to his fate, Bird tells a nurse to "give his love" to all his friends at the hotel.
 Mrs. Poole silences Bellinghurst and shames the rest with the news that Mr. Bird is dead.